Why Turkey Is Now Türkiye: The Story Behind the Name Change

 It wasn’t until I was in my mid-20s that I decided I actually did like my name and had to fight hard to get people to call me Kimberly instead of Kim.

-While Turkey wasn’t in some rebellion against someone else, they are stepping into their identity of “Land of the Turks“.
+While Turkey wasn’t rebelling against someone else, they were stepping into their identity as the “Land of the Turks” with the help of the United Nations.

 As well as the Turkish language has not just shaped the country’s framework but also influenced the global linguistic landscape.

-Thus, Türkiye offers a much richer portrayal of originality than can be superficially perceived.
+Thus, Türkiye, a member of NATO, offers a much richer portrayal of originality than can be superficially perceived.

 Read More: